 Custom properties that you may consider gathering include:

 - Information about gender, size, interests, and birthdays

 - Preferences around email frequency, type of content, etc.

 - Responses to a questionnaire

-Klaviyo properties are default properties in your Klaviyo account, and you can find them listed in various spots within a profile.
+Klaviyo properties are default properties in your account, and you can find them listed in various spots within a profile.
 When exported in a file, many of them are identified by a dollar sign ($) prefix.
-Please note that this dollar sign prefix is not necessary to add to your CSV when uploading the same properties into Klaviyo as you will be prompted to map the upload with the property of your choice.
+This dollar sign prefix is not necessary to add to your CSV when uploading the same properties into Klaviyo as you will be prompted to map the upload with the property of your choice.

 Klaviyo properties include:

 - First Active